 3. Employee Grievances: It allows employees to share their problems and personal grievances with management which leads to a supportive and cordial work environment.

-4. Feedback: It provides a direct line for superiors to give feedback and for subordinates to ask questions, improving performance and productivity.
+4. Feedback: Vertical feedback provides a direct line for superiors to give feedback and for subordinates to ask questions, improving performance and productivity.

 5. Decision Making: It facilitates quick decision-making, as superiors can directly communicate with subordinates without delay.